dsurujon/BFClust-python/README.md

 ```
 BFCaugment.py -i [input gbk directory] -o [output directory] -l [minimum length] -s [ignore internal stop] -b [initial representative selection]
 ```
 The input sequences will be added to the clustering results for an **existing** output directory.
 The existing output directory will be amended with an additional sub-directory named ```Augmentation```, which will contain the updated scores, and cluster assignments for the new input sequences.

+**Input options**
+`-i`: input directory containing `.gbk` files.
+The `CDS` annotations on these files will be extracted and the translated amino acid sequences will be added to an existing clustered set.
+`-o`: output directory.
+This is where the **already clustered** dataset output is.
+This directory should have the same structure as the output directory outlined above.
+The Augmentation results will be added to this existing directory.
+`-l`: Minimum sequence length.
+Sequences of length < `l` will not be clustered.
+Default value = 30.
+`-s`: Ignore internal stop codons.
+When set to `True`, if a premature stop codon is encountered within a CDS, this codon is translated as `X` and translation is continued until the end of the CDS.
+If set to `False`, the translation will be stopped at the first internal stop codon, resulting in a truncated amino acid sequence.
+`-b`: Whether to perform representative selection on the incoming input sequences.
+If set to `True`, a Boundary-Tree will be generated for the input sequences, and only the representatives will be directly compared to the existing clustering.
+The cluster assignments on the representatives will then be extended to the full incoming dataset.

+The existing output directory will have `cluster_consensus_scores.csv` and `cluster_assignments.csv` updated with the new clustering.
+The scores of existing clusters may change at this step.
 ```
 outputdir
 ├── Forest